tkasarla/tkasarla.github.io/index.md

     <p markdown="1">
-      I am one of the organizers of [Women in Computer Vision Workshop](https://sites.google.com/view/wicv/), co-hosted with [CVPR 2021](http://cvpr2021.thecvf.com/) and [CVPR 2022](http://cvpr2022.thecvf.com/).
+      I was one of the organizers of [Women in Computer Vision Workshop](https://sites.google.com/view/wicv/), co-hosted with [CVPR 2021](http://cvpr2021.thecvf.com/) and [CVPR 2022](http://cvpr2022.thecvf.com/).
 In my free time, I enjoy playing ukulele, [reading books](/more.html) and occasionally, exploring some [computational art](/art.html)!

       </p>